The AI Boom Needs Clean Energy

 _

 It’s no longer enough to optimize AI workloads — we need to optimize the infrastructure that powers them.
-We believe founders building the clean energy stack for the AI age will play a critical role in enabling the next wave of enterprise innovation.
+We believe founders building the energy stack for the AI age will play a critical role in enabling the next wave of enterprise innovation.